n1nj4sec/memorpy/README.md

 Python library using ctypes to search/edit windows programs memory

 #usage examples :
-in this example open a notepad.exe (x32) and type in some text we will edit from memory !
+In this example open a notepad.exe (x32) and type in some text we will edit from memory !
 ```python
 >>> from memorpy import *
 >>> mw=MemWorker("notepad")